"May Her Memory Be A Revolution": Why We Mourn RBG With Jewish Blessings

 There are phrases you might hear people say of Ginsburg, or any other Jewish person who has died.
 “May her memory be for a blessing” is one of the most common, and it is “a traditional way of noting the ways in which those who have passed can live on and inform our actions and values in the world today,” Rabbi Danya Ruttenberg, Scholar in Residence, the National Council of Jewish Women (NCJW), tells Refinery29.
 “It's ancient, dates back to the Talmud (so, more than 1500 years).”

-Another adaptation of this has also been used to honor Ginsburg: “may her memory be for a revolution.”
-This phrase actually originated in Israel to honor people who were victims of domestic violence or hate crimes “to make clear that their deaths should spur us to action and changemaking,” says Ruttenberg.
-The sentiment has now been expanded to commemorate victims of police brutality and white supremacy, which Ruttenberg says “has become a way of honoring the lives of everyone whose memory inspires us to push for a more just world.”
-Relatedly, NCJW's campaign to honor Justice Ginsburg's memory is called Ruth's Revolution.
+Another adaptation of this has also been used to honour Ginsburg: “may her memory be for a revolution.”
+This phrase actually originated in Israel to honour people who were victims of domestic violence or hate crimes “to make clear that their deaths should spur us to action and changemaking,” says Ruttenberg.
+The sentiment has now been expanded to commemorate victims of police brutality and white supremacy, which Ruttenberg says “has become a way of honouring the lives of everyone whose memory inspires us to push for a more just world.”
+Relatedly, NCJW's campaign to honour Justice Ginsburg's memory is called Ruth's Revolution.

 Advertisement